How can I help my child have a successful experience at THS?

 - Your child will receive a progress report every three weeks and a report card every six weeks.
+These reports are found in Skyward under your child's profile.
 Please review the school calendar and ask your child for this information.

-- We encourage parents and guardians to sign up for Family Access to assist in monitoring your child's grades and attendace electronically.
+- We encourage parents and guardians to sign up for Family Access to assist in monitoring your child's grades and attendance electronically.
 Information regarding Family Access is available on our website.

 What can I do if my child is failing?